Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs as IEnumerable

-You can upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method.
-In these two methods, logs are passed in a generic `IEnumerable` type.
-Additionally, there's an `UploadLogsOptions`-typed parameter in which a serializer, concurrency, and EventHandler can be set.
+You can also upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method in which  logs are passed in a generic `IEnumerable` type along with an optional `UploadLogsOptions` parameter.
+The `UploadLogsOptions` parameter includes a serializer, concurrency, and an EventHandler.

 ```C# Snippet:UploadLogDataIEnumerableAsync
 var endpoint = new Uri("<data_collection_endpoint_uri>");